ChapLip Library

 • Do not put your name on any of the poems.

-• As a separate PDF, submit a max.
-200-word bio.
+• As a separate word document, submit a max.
+150-word bio.

-• As a separate document, submit a 300 dpi (1200 x 1800 pixels) black and white headshot.
+• As a separate file, submit a 300 dpi (1200 x 1800 pixels) black and white headshot.

 • Optional, include a dedication.

 • A submitted entry that does not meet eligibility or adhere to the guidelines will be rejected.
-The poet will be notified and if there is time before the final deadline, the entry can be revised and resubmitted.

 TIMELINE/DEADLINE

-Deadline for submission, June 30, 2024, 11:59 p.m.
-Selection announcement will be by July 15, 2024.
-Publication is slated for Fall 2024.
+Deadline for submission, August 15, 2025, 11:59 p.m.
+Selection announcement will be by September 1, 2025.
+Publication is slated for October 2025 as part of the Words Outspoken Lit Fest.

 SUBMIT